 However, when you go on a longer trip, say something like 2 months or longer, or when you get married to someone from another culture, you get much “deeper” into that specific culture than you would if it were only a vacation.

 To put the above in a picture might make good sense.

 At the center, there are our Values.
 Our Values are difficult to define just like that.
 If I would ask you “What are your Values?“.
 What would you say?
 Most people need to think deeply.
 But… we do have Values!
 Our Values come out when something happens that we do not agree with.

 For example, you’re waiting to park in a parking slot that is about to become vacant.
 And just when you’re ready to park, someone else slips in your slot.
 THAT’S NOT OK!
 How do you know?
 Well, your values tell you this.

 - Currencies; Yen, Dollar, Euro

 - Dress code; does a culture dress formal, or more informal?
-Between the Dutch, Germans and Belgians, the Dutch typically dress the least formal; Dress code is also a cultural symbol within an organization: the corporate culture.
+Among the Dutch, Germans, and Belgians, the Dutch typically dress the least formally; the Dress code is also a cultural symbol within an organization: the corporate culture.

 Examples of Heroes depend on the culture you ask:

 - Americans: Presidents or Sports and Movie Heroes